Sampling discretization in Orlicz spaces: Introduction

-The main goal of this paper is to study Marcinkiewicz-type sampling discretization for {\it integral Orlicz norms} generated by a general ${\bf \Phi}$-function (see Definition \ref{Def01} below).
+{\bf Marcinkiewicz-type discretization for Orlicz norms.} The main goal of this paper is to study Marcinkiewicz-type sampling discretization for {\it integral Orlicz norms} generated by a general ${\bf \Phi}$-function (see Definition \ref{Def01} below).
 As it is well known, Orlicz spaces play a crucial role in various fields of analysis and PDEs.
 There is a vast literature on the general theory of Orlicz spaces; we refer the reader to the classical monographs \cite{KR60}, \cite{RR02} and the recent book \cite{HH19}.

 Our primary interest in the context of sampling discretization for Orlicz norms is related to the following observation.
-It is known, that, for $p\in[1, 2]$, $O(N)$ points (up to some logarithmic factor in $N$ for $p\in[1, 2)$) are sufficient for an effective discretization of $L^p$ norm on an $N$-dimensional subspace $X_N$, satisfying the Nikolskii-type inequality assumption
+It is known that, for $p\in[1, 2]$, $O(N)$ points (up to some logarithmic factor in $N$ for $p\in[1, 2)$) are sufficient for an effective discretization of $L^p$ norm on an $N$-dimensional subspace $X_N$, satisfying the Nikolskii-type inequality assumption